 Although it is very common in biomedical and epidemiological research to get data from disease registries, there is a concern about their reliability, and there have been some recent efforts to standardize the protocols in order to improve the accuracy of health information registries (see for instance [24,25]).
 However, as the Covid-19 pandemic situation has made evident, it is not always possible to implement these recommendations in a proper way.

-Another work analyzing the cumulated burden of Covid-19 in Spain [26] estimated that only around 21% of the cases were reported in the period 2020/01/01-2020/06/01, but it should be taken into account that it seems reasonable to assume that the underreporting intensity was higher at the early stages of the pandemic, and therefore a lower overall underreporting is expected in the longer period considered in the present study.
+Another work analyzing the cumulated burden of Covid-19 in Spain [26] estimated that only around 21% of the cases were reported in the period 2020/01/01-2020/06/01, but it should be taken into account that it seems reasonable to assume that the underreporting intensity was higher at the early stages of the pandemic, and therefore a lower overall underreporting is expected in the longer period considered in this work.
 Additionally, the presented methodology allows for a real time monitoring and not only cumulated over a time period.

 Having accurate data is key in order to provide public health decision-makers with reliable information, which can also be used to improve the accuracy of dynamic models aimed to estimate the spread of the disease [27] and to predict its behavior.